Sustainable Manufacturing: a beginner’s guide

-As vital as it is to question suppliers, you should first be asking your own organization – what is it you want to achieve and what are your key drivers?
+As vital as it is to question suppliers, you should first be asking your own organisation – what is it you want to achieve and what are your key drivers?

 A different material or solution might be recommended depending on whether your goal is to reduce waste or carbon emissions or increase the recyclability or biodegradability of a given product, for example.
 Knowing which plastic is best suited for a particular use-case is just one of the challenges regarding how to make the industry more sustainable.

-Sustainable Manufacturing isn’t a trend or buzzword, it’s a fundamental change in the way industrial businesses operate economically sound processes and rather than fading away, it’s only going to become more important for future generations.
+Sustainable manufacturing isn’t a trend or buzzword, it’s a fundamental change in the way industrial businesses operate and rather than fading away, it’s only going to become more important.

 Contracts are increasingly including references to sustainability, and orders may be lost if a business can’t deliver against them.
-Customers, investors and employees have become more vocal about the importance of making eco-friendly choices, sustainable practices and sustainability initiatives and therefore, actively seek organizations who can enable them to make a positive impact.
+Customers, investors and employees have become more vocal about the importance of making eco-friendly choices and actively seek organisations who can enable them to make a positive impact.

-Ultimately, our aim should not be to use Sustainable Manufacturing as a way of differentiating between it and regular manufacturing, they should be one and the same.
-It should be how all industrial businesses aspire to design and produce goods, and Essentra Components is proud to be building for the future, responsibly.
+Ultimately, our aim should not be to use sustainable manufacturing as a way of differentiating between it and regular manufacturing, they should be one and the same.
+It should be how all industrial businesses aspire to design and produce goods, and Essentra is proud to be building for the future, responsibly.